Friends and family always stare incredulously when I tell them I practice family law.

 Although I understand why lawyers do this, I have a devil of a time explaining to clients why they do.
 Every delay, every additional hearing, every failed mediation, and every politely aggressive email costs my client more money.
 My client just wants to be done.
 My client wants independence and care for children and happiness.

 I ask my clients in their first interview where they see themselves in five years, and I work toward that.
 My clients rarely answer that they want to still struggle with legal fees paid years before and an angry ex who still sees it all as a battle.
 My clients don’t understand the aggressive opposition because I don’t take clients who want to bury the other side.
-The law doesn’t allow you to suck the other side dry, and acting like it does only creates conflicts you can’t win but that will burn you up inside.
+The law doesn’t allow you to suck the other side dry, and acting like it does only create conflicts you can’t win but that will burn you up inside.
 If you look at the long game, you would never focus on that.

 But opposing counsel often does.
 Maybe they thrive in high-conflict situations.
 Maybe their hourly billing structure encourages them to accept conflict in order to protect the bottom line.
 Maybe their client enjoys conflict and they don’t see it as their job to educate the client away from that.
 I have no doubt these lawyers have perfectly human and reasonable explanations for the way they behave, I just have not found a way to make my clients understand them.